DK32093/Boston-trees-app/README.md

 During this process, I used SQL statements to query and manipulate the data and created a custom SLD to style the points.
 I don’t currently have access to a public server, so I branched my GitHub repo and created a live “demo” with a local subset of the data that works on mobile and desktop browsers.

-The live demo code is on the "External-access" branch.
+The live demo code is in the "External-access" branch.
-The code for the full version of the app using WMS is the the main branch.
+The code for the full version of the app using WMS is in the main branch.

 Live demo: https://dk32093.github.io/Boston-trees-app/